Saving barns is a mission and a passion. Barn Believers celebrates the work of good people!

 Gary Ennis: I live in Traverse City, Michigan, and have had a love for photography since the age of about 12 when it was only film.
 My favorite things to shoot are landscapes and barns and the two go together very well.
 I spend a lot of time going down rural country roads.
 My dad taught me well and it is amazing what you find off the main roads.
 I also spend much time in the UP and the old farms up there are nothing short of amazing.

 Lisa Heine: I'm an old soul from Michigan that loves to shoot historic barns, weathered lighthouses, rusty wheels and worn objects.
 There is a certain comfort in seeing these old structures as it reminds me of simpler times.
 What stories do they tell?
 What can we learn from them?

 I find most of these fading beauties in the backroads of Michigan.
 One day nature will consume them, and our photos is all we’ll have left.
 I shoot with a Nikon D750 with various lenses and do slight enhancement edits in Photoshop.

 Judy Kies: I am a logistics professional and breast cancer survivor.
 Although I was not raised on a farm, I have many ancestors who were farmers, both here in the United States and in Germany.
 I am hoping to keep their farming legacies alive through photography.
 My hope is to document as many Michigan barns as possible.
-(Photo John Sobczak)
+(Photo of Judy by John Sobczak)